 A network dentist is a licensed dentist that has entered into an agreement with Dominion to furnish services to its covered individuals.
-To see if your dentist is a Dominion PPO Network dentist or if you need a new dentist, review the Dental Directory or contact the Customer Service number listed on the back cover of this booklet.
+To see if your dentist is a Dominion PPO Network dentist or if you need a new dentist, review the Dental Directory located at www.carepartnersct.com/dentists, or contact the Customer Service number listed on the back cover of this booklet.